 How land tenure rights can boost GDP and grow a stronger economy

-With many nations facing economic recession due to reduced activity during lockdowns in the wake of the COVID-19 pandemic, governments around the world will be looking for ways to kickstart economic growth by facilitating digital innovation.
+With many nations facing economic recession in the wake of the Covid-19 pandemic, governments around the world will be looking to kickstart economic growth.

 Establishing a digital basemap can increase economic growth